coffebar/neovim-project/README.md

 ## 🤝 Contributing

+- Open a ticket if you want integration with another plugin, or if you want to request a new feature.
+- If you encounter bugs please open an issue.
 - Pull requests are welcome.
-- If you encounter bugs please open an issue.